ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

         composer config --global http-basic.updates.ez.no <installation-key> <token-password>
         ```

+    After this, when running Composer to get updates, you will be asked for a username and password.
+Use:

+    - as username - your Installation key found on the **Maintenance and Support agreement details** page in the service portal
+    - as password - the token password you retrieved in step 3.

     !!! cloud

         If you are using Platform.sh, you can set the token as an environment variable.